filmproj/filmproj.github.io/index.md

 **POLLY** (short for Paula): Age 30-40.
 Wife of Ethan, estranged from her parents.
 She sleeps in their car as well.

-If you are interested in auditioning, please email Will at *filmproj24@gmail.com* for a copy of the script.
+If you are interested in auditioning, please email Will at *info@livingart.info* for a copy of the script.

 ### EXAMPLES OF VIDEO WORK